 - Do the right things for the right reasons – change for the sake of change is not always a good thing.
 Any change must be for benefit of the IAAI members.

 - Listen to the concerns and ideas of the members – IAAI and Chapter members are the very basic building block.
-Understanding and addressing these concerns and ideas is crucial to the continued success of the Association.
+Each chapter may have different needs or concerns.
+Being receptive to the concerns and ideas of others, understanding, and addressing these concerns and ideas is crucial to the continued success of the Association.

 - Provide leadership and support within allied groups, including but not limited to Fire Prevention, Code Enforcement, and Fire Marshal Associations – The IAAI cannot function in a vacuum.
 We must work as a team and be participants in other trades and organizations.